fidelisojeah/flight-booking/README.md

 ## Installation

-Make sure to have pyenv installed on your machine
+- Make sure to have pyenv and virtualenv installed on your machine

-Install the pyenv-virtualenv plugin by running `git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv`
+- Install the pyenv-virtualenv plugin by running `git clone https://github.com/pyenv/pyenv-virtualenv.git $(pyenv root)/plugins/pyenv-virtualenv`

-Restart your terminal
+- Restart your terminal

-intialize pyenv-virtualenv
+- intialize pyenv-virtualenv

 ```shell
 eval "$(pyenv virtualenv-init -)"